Slides from each speaker's talk are available in this .zip file

-This workshop will focus on the development of different types of standards for supporting standardization of Next Generation Sequencing (NGS) for detection of adventitious viruses in biologics (including viral vaccines, gene therapies, and biotherapeutics).
+This NIST workshop, co-organized with FDA, will focus on the development of different types of standards for supporting standardization of Next Generation Sequencing (NGS) for detection of adventitious viruses in biologics (including viral vaccines, gene therapies, and biotherapeutics).
 Adventitious viruses may be unintentionally introduced during biomanufacturing via cell banks, viral seeds, raw materials, or the environment (such as equipment and handling).
 Currently, extensive adventitious virus testing is recommended; however, some of the tests are time-consuming and, in addition, may not detect all potential adventitious viruses.
 NGS testing for adventitious viruses can offer faster turnaround time and broad detection of adventitious agents, including known and novel viruses.

 The workshop will cover all aspects of the sequencing process from upstream sample processing, extraction, cDNA synthesis, library preparation, and sequencing.
 Bioinformatics will not be covered.